sedm0784/thereiclippedit/README.markdown

 3. (Optional, recommended) Set up some method of firing off the Workflow quickly.
 I added a shortcut to the [Launch Center Pro app](http://contrast.co/launch-center-pro/), but you could create a home screen shortcut or Today view widget if you prefer.

+## Roadmap

+As previously mentioned, a Windows-compatible version of There, I Clipped It is Coming Soon.

+Once that's out the door, then as far as I'm concerned, There, I Clipped It is COMPLETE, because it Works for Me&trade;.
+However, there *are* some things that could be added:

+- The requirements list is both SPECIFIC and ONEROUS.
+I selected the various tools simply because those were the ones I already had installed, but There, I Clipped It is conceptually pretty simple, and each of the tools used has any number of possible replacements.
+It might be nice to implement some alternatives (e.g. Launch Center Pro instead of Workflow, Prowl instead of Pushover) and allow the use of these.

+- Distribution: the contents of the repository could be made available as a zip file.

+- Configurable `sharedboards` location: the advantage of storing *everything* in Dropbox is that you only have to download/clone it once.
+However, you might reasonably be reluctant to clutter up your Dropbox with the entire tool.
+It should be possible to only have the `sharedboards` folder within Dropbox.

+- Might be nice to offer notifications using OS X's Notification Center instead of required Growl.